Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Happily considering themselves free to join the fight against this immediate threat, White Cow Bull and Roan Bear ran to the river, where they found Bobtailed Horse, White Shield, Calf and a couple other warriors, most without guns.

-On the other side of the Little Bighorn were the first white soldiers White Cow Bull had ever seen -- 200-plus Seventh Cavalry troopers, who charged to the river's edge in hot pursuit of a handful of Indians who whipped their ponies across the ford moments ahead of the Americans.
+On the other side of the Little Bighorn were 200-plus Seventh Cavalry troopers, who charged to the river's edge in hot pursuit of a handful of Indians (alternately identified as Crazy Horse's Cheyenne decoy/scouts by Sioux warrior Foolish Elk, and as "five Sioux" by Sioux warrior White Cow Bull and George Bird Grinnell's Cheyenne informants).
+The Indians whipped their ponies across the ford at Medicine Tail Coulee moments ahead of the Americans.

-White Cow Bull and the other Cheyenne and Sioux defenders threw up a light screen of fire to cover the fleeing Indians' escape.
-The American soldiers halted on the opposite shore and gathered there for a few minutes until a man in a buckskin jacket "shouted something and they all came charging at us across the ford."
+White Cow Bull and the other defenders threw up a light screen of fire to cover the fleeing Indians' escape.
+The American soldiers halted on the opposite shore and dismounted, waiting there for a few minutes until a man in a buckskin jacket "shouted something and they all came charging at us across the ford."

 White Cow Bull said: "I gave the man in the buckskin jacket my attention."

-Bobtailed Horse fired first and White Cow Bull saw a soldier on a gray horse fall out of the saddle and hit the water.
+Cheyenne warrior Bobtailed Horse fired first and White Cow Bull saw an American soldier on a gray horse fall out of the saddle and hit the water.

 White Cow Bull said: "The other soldiers were shooting at us now.
 The man who seemed to be the soldier chief was firing his heavy rifle fast.
 I aimed my repeater at him and fired.
 I saw him fall out of his saddle and hit the water."